mahesh-2006/practice/README.md

 # practice
-This is a practice repository. i am learning it from apna college
+This is a practice repository. i am learning it from apna college.